 The title of the manuscript should be concise, specific and relevant, with no more than 16 words if possible.
 When gene or protein names are included, the abbreviated name rather than full name should be used.

-Authors' full names must be listed.
+Authors' full names should be listed.
 The initials of middle names can be provided.
 Institutional addresses and email addresses for all authors should be listed.
 At least one author should be designated as corresponding author.
 In addition, corresponding authors are suggested to provide their Open Researcher and Contributor ID upon submission.
 Please note that any change to authorship is not allowed after manuscript acceptance.

 The abstract should be a single paragraph with word limitation and specific structure requirements (for more details please refer to Types of Manuscripts).
 It usually describes the main objective(s) of the study, explains how the study was done, including any model organisms used, without methodological detail, and summarizes the most important results and their significance.
 The abstract must be an objective representation of the study: it is not allowed to contain results which are not presented and substantiated in the manuscript, or exaggerate the main conclusions.
 Citations should not be included in the abstract.